Queuecumber/m3l/README.md

 ## Adding a Model/Dataset to M3L

 Adding to M3L is pretty much the same process as the Own Code section except you put your model in the repository `models/`, your dataset at `data/`, and your configs in `configs/`.
 Aside from that, verify that the model works with WandB and slurm (and anything other recommended libraries).
 For now there's no process around pre-trained weights.
+There are no code quality checks currently but your imports should be sorted (isort) and style should be conforming (black).
+Use type annotations whenever possible.